What is a configuration management database?

 A configuration management database is often referred to as the heart of your IT service management system.
 It’s a database used to store information hardware and software assets.
 And this database stores information regarding the relationships among its assets.
 A configuration management database gives you a means of understanding your organization’s critical assets and their relationships, such as information systems, upstream sources or dependencies of assets, and the downstream targets of assets.

-A configuration management database provides a complete view of the IT configuration items, their attributes, and relationships.
-Process elements, documentation, and human capital, and how they integrate with the IT infrastructure are all managed in the configuration management data base.
+A configuration management database provides a complete view of the IT configuration items, their attributes, and their relationships.
+Process elements, documentation, and human capital, and how they integrate with the IT infrastructure are all managed in the configuration management database.